pierreemad93/pierreemad93/README.md

 # Hey 👋 , I'm Pierre Emad
 I'm full stack Developer and i'm passionte about technologies and love learn new things
 ## About ME
-  👨‍🏫 I am currently working as full stack instructor at AMIT learning 🧑‍🎓 I’m currently learning in Django and node
+  👨‍🏫 I am currently working as full stack instructor at AMIT learning <br>
+  🧑‍🎓 I’m currently learning in Django and node <br>